 Activities are a combination of group and individual.
 We go at your pace and cater to different learning styles.
 Supports include work-experience placements, industry visits, guest speakers, discussions, practice job interviews, resume development, goal setting, planning, communication skills, and more.
 The content of the program is about developing confidence for the world of work, developing a lifestyle that supports work and learning workplace skills that are important in every industry and to every employer.
 Our program is hands-on, for example, to learn how to catch public transport, we learn about the timetable, discuss any difficulties and then practice this either individually or in a group.

-If you are a young person with a disability at school, or leaving school soon, and one of your goals is to get a job – then we may be the right provider for you.
+If you are a young person with a disability at school or leaving school soon, and one of your goals is to get a job – then NOVA is the right provider for you.

-The eligibility criteria for the National Disability Insurance Scheme says you would have an impairment or condition that is likely to be permanent and stops you from doing everyday things for yourself, and your ability to participate in ordinary life is substantially reduced because of this impairment or condition.
+The eligibility criteria for the National Disability Insurance Scheme says you would have a disability that is likely to be permanent and stops you from doing everyday things for yourself, and your ability to participate in ordinary life is substantially reduced because of this impairment or condition.
 That means you need extra support to transition from school to employment successfully, and are likely to require ongoing support once you are in employment.

-If that sounds like you, please come and talk with us about your pathway to employment plan.
+If that sounds like you, please come and talk with us about your pathway to employment.

 NOVA Transition offers a bundled package of supports for recent school leavers that covers everything you need to develop a lifestyle that supports employment.
-Your bundled supports may be funded by the NDIS SLES (School Leaver Employment Supports), or Find and Keep a Job.
+Your bundled supports are funded by NDIS SLES (School Leaver Employment Supports), or Find and Keep a Job, or self funded.

 NOVA Employment can find you a great job and then provide ongoing support for as long as needed for eligible participants.